 Yes.
 It was incredibly easy.

-Fast forward a few more years and the Kindle search engine was getting a little fuller for all the easy keywords.
+Fast forward a few more years and the Kindle search engine were getting a little fuller for all the easy keywords.
 Publishers had to start niching down on topics to keep making money.
 You began to see publishers focusing on specific niches to build portfolios under pen names.

 It was no longer as easy as uploading bad quality content on the platform to make money.
 People had to start doing keyword research.